siddus/Assignment-Get_Clean_Data_Class/README.md

 - 'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.
 - 'train/subject_train.txt': Each row identifies the subject/volunteers who performed the activity for each window sample.
 Its range is from 1 to 30.
-For Training 21 unique subject data and for Test 9 unique subject data exists.
+For Training, 21 unique subject data and for Test, 9 unique subject data exists.

 The given problem is to process a typical field original/untidy dataset and to create a tidy dataset to preapre it ready for analysis.
 The processing includes merging, subsetting and transforming etc.